 - make the papaya paste

-2. Mix the marinade ingredients with a spoon and put the chicken pieces in it.
+2. Mix all the marinade ingredients with the chicken:

 - If using wooden skewers, soak them first in water for a couple hours.
 You can do this at the same time as you put the chicken in the fridge to marinate.